 Peter B. Edelman is a professor at Georgetown University Law School and a leading expert on poverty and social welfare law.
 He was a law clerk to Supreme Court Justice Arthur J. Goldberg, and worked closely with Senator Robert Kennedy.
 Professor Edelman served for a time as the Assistant Secretary for Planning and Evaluation at the Department of Health and Human Services in the administration of President Clinton.

-Christopher Wu is Supervising Attorney for the California Judicial Council Center for Children and the Courts, and Executive Director of the California Blue Ribbon Commission on Children in Foster Care.
-Before joining the Judicial Council, he provided direct representation for child clients, and also served as Managing Attorney and Executive Director, during ten years at Legal Services for Children in San Francisco.
+Christopher Wu is Senior Director for Judicial Engagement at Casey Family Program.
+Before joining Casey Family Program, he served as Supervising Attorney for the California Judicial Council Center for Children and the Courts and Executive Director of the California Blue Ribbon Commission on Children in Foster Care.
+Prior to that, he provided direct representation for child clients, and also served as Managing Attorney and Executive Director, during ten years at Legal Services for Children in San Francisco.

 Judith Z. Gold is an attorney at the Public Interest Law Project in Oakland, CA. Prior to that she was of counsel at Heller Ehrman White & McAuliffe in San Francisco.
 She was a member of the firm’s pro bono committee and managed the small case pro bono program of the firm’s San Francisco office.
 Her pro bono experience includes handling litigation challenging provisions in the 1996 welfare law that deny Supplemental Security Income disability benefits to legal immigrants.
 She also specializes in complex multi-party civil litigation.